kmjones1979/zora-coin-starterkit/README.md

 }
 ```

+The UI toggle provides a quick way for users to access debug information, while the programmatic control allows developers to integrate debug functionality into their components and tests.

 ### Default Debug State

-To change the default debug state (enabled by default), modify the `DebugProvider` in `app/contexts/DebugContext.tsx`:
+The debug mode is enabled by default to help developers catch issues early in the development process.
+However, you can change this default behavior by modifying the `DebugProvider` in `app/contexts/DebugContext.tsx`:

 ```tsx
 export function DebugProvider({ children }: { children: ReactNode }) {